SUICA/PASMO - what are they and where to purchase

 TAP AND GO WITH CREDIT CARD...BECOMING MORE COMMON

-There are an increasing number of operators that allow users to tap their credit card at the ticket get for easy payment.
+There are an increasing number of operators that allow users to tap their credit card at the ticket gate for easy payment.

 Already a common feature in many transport networks around the world, several Japanese cities like Fukuoka began experimenting with this method in recent years.

-Operators in the Tokyo area were behind but starting December 21st, 2024 selected stations on the Keikyu Line, Toei Subway Asakusa Line and Oedo Line will roll out this option.
+Operators in the Tokyo area were behind but starting December 21st, 2024 selected stations on the Keikyu Line, Toei Subway Asakusa Line and Oedo Line rolled out this option.

 Initially it will support six brands including VISA and American Express but Mastercard will be excluded (It will be added to the lineup at a later date)

-All stations on the Keio Line, all Tokyu trains (excluding the Setagaya Line) and the Minatomirai Line also support the touch payment.
+All stations on the Keio Line, all Tokyu operated lines with exception of the Setagaya Line and the Minatomirai Line also support the touch payment.
 Again, the Mastercard is excluded for the time being.